-To adequately track, monitor, and account for the water credits within the GSA, the following water budget will be established and monitored for each landowner in the GSA:
+To adequately track, monitor, and account for the water credits within the GSA as required by Policy 1 (Water Measuring and Metering), groundwater accounts will be established and monitored for each landowner.
+Groundwater credits are allocated by APN and added to landowner accounts.
+Following is a description of the type additions and subtractions to landowner groundwater accounts in the GSA:

-Groundwater Credit Inputs: Definition: Tule Subbasin Sustainable Yield Common Groundwater available to all landowners within Tule Subbasin, defined under Subbasin Coordination Agreement Precipitation Yield Annual average precipitation in the GSA, calculated from 1991 going forward.
+Groundwater Credit allocations (additions): Definition: Tule Subbasin Sustainable Yield Common Groundwater available to all landowners within Tule Subbasin, defined under Subbasin Coordination Agreement Precipitation Yield Annual average precipitation in the GSA, calculated from 1991 going forward.
 Precipitation yield credits are not transferrable.
 Districted Allocated Groundwater Credits Allocated by the Board annually.
 Based on water diverted for recharge by the District, along with canal seepage losses in District canals.
 Allocated amounts will be credited to landowners proportionally based on assessed acres.
-Landowner Developed Credits Surface Water diverted by the landowner into a specified recharge basin, credited per criteria set forth in Policy 2: Banking at Landowner Level.
-Surface Water over-applied by landowner beyond crop demand, credited per criteria set forth in Policy 2.
+Transitional Groundwater Credits Transitional groundwater credit allocations are allocations of water above the long-term sustainable limits in the GSA, in order to assist landowners to transition to sustainability.
+Transitional credits are allocated per Policy 4.
+Landowner Developed Credits Surface Water diverted by the landowner into a specified recharge basin, credited per criteria set forth in Policy 2: Banking at Landowner Level and surface water over-applied by landowner beyond crop demand, credited per criteria set forth in Policy 2.